 Other than that, there’s little to no recoil and I haven’t had any firing issues with this first limited series of tests.
 So far, it looks like another notch in the win column for Makita.
 One of the complaints many users had with the previous model is leaving nails proud in hardwoods – that’s one of the things I’m asking our carpenter to specifically address.

 On the pneumatic side of things, you can expect to snag a pretty nice pin nailer in the 1-3/8″ class for less than $100.
-Makita comes in at $259.00, but you can only get it as a bare tool.
-For the major competition on the cordless side, Ryobi comes in cheaper while Hitachi will run you roughly $30 more.
+Makita comes in at $189, but you can only get it as a bare tool.
+For the major competition on the cordless side, the Ryobi P318 pin nailer comes in cheaper while Hitachi will run you roughly a bit more.
 So for a Pro model, this settles in nicely, especially if you’re already on the Makita 18V platform.

 Makita Cordless Pin Nailer Manufacturer’s Key Features

-- Refined firing mechanism reduces recoil; reduces force required on the work surface when driving pins
+- Refined firing mechanism reduces recoil; reduces the force required on the work surface when driving pins

 - Drives 6 different lengths of 23 gauge pins (5/8″, 11/16″, 3/4″, 1″, 1-3/16″ and 1-3/8″); magazine capacity up to 120 pins

-- Anti-dry fire mechanism engineered to prevent driving blanks and damage to work surface
+- Anti-dry fire mechanism engineered to prevent driving blanks and damage to the work surface

 - “Tool-less” depth adjustment for precise flush and countersink finish